sdmx-twg/sdmx-json/data-message/README.md

 See:
 - docs: for the descriptive documentation
 - samples: for message samples
-- tools: for the normative JSON schema usable usable for validation purposes
+- tools: for the normative JSON schema usable for validation purposes